The Current Situation

 Crossing the Continent

-The annual migration of monarch butterflies from their overwintering site in Mexico up through the Central and Eastern United States to Canada and back, is one of the world’s great natural phenomena.
-This several thousand mile round-trip journey span from four to five generations of the butterfly, meaning that the individuals that alight in Mexico are at least the great grandchildren of those that did it before them.
+The annual migration of monarch butterflies is one of the world’s great natural phenomena.
+The eastern monarch butterfly departs from their overwintering site in Mexico up through the Central and Eastern United States to Canada and back.
+These journeys span from four to five generations of the butterfly, meaning that the individuals that alight in Mexico are at least the great grandchildren of those that did it before them.
+Breeding west of the Rockies, the western monarch butterfly annually migrates to overwinter in the wooded groves along the California coast.

 Millions of butterflies sweep up into the mountains of central Mexico and form clusters on oyamel fir trees at 10,000 feet or more above sea level usually on steep, southwest-facing slopes.